-Bachelor of Innovation With Area of Emphasis 2024-2025 ACADEMIC YEAR
+Bachelor of Innovation[TM] in Business Administration With Area of Emphasis 2025-2026 Academic Year

 The University of Colorado Colorado Springs, along with the College of Business, was established in 1965.
 The College, which is accredited by AACSB International-the Association to Advance Collegiate Schools of Business, awards the Bachelor of InnovationTM in Business Administration degree.